matt1187/3.3V-adventure/asus_SVGO/readme.md

 # Jumper setting
-autodetection of CPU voltage  (5v3or low voltage)
+autodetection of CPU voltage  (5v or low voltage)

 JP23 1-2 forced to low voltage.